 - You may receive a revocation of probation and be required to start all over again or part of your sentence in prison

 Will I Still Be Punished If I Had Good Reasons for Violating My Probation?

 The simple answer to this is yes.
 Any action you take that violates your probation can potentially lead to a prison sentence or other penalties.
 For instance, missing an appointment with your probation officer because you had car problems, work commitments, or were not feeling well are not acceptable excuses.
-In such situations, your Manassas criminal defense lawyer will try and argue that you’ve attended all other meetings.
+In such situations, your Fairfax criminal defense lawyer will try and argue that you’ve attended all other meetings.

-If you have a legitimate reason, like a car accident, your probation violation lawyer in Manassas, VA, will show the courts that you were involved in a car accident on your way to meeting your probation officer, or you were hospitalized at the time.
+If you have a legitimate reason, like a car accident, your probation violation lawyer in Fairfax, VA, will show the courts that you were involved in a car accident on your way to meeting your probation officer, or you were hospitalized at the time.

 If you failed to pay compensation to a victim as ordered by the courts or were unable to pay court fines, your attorney may try to argue that you are indigent and couldn’t afford to make payments.
 However, the courts will probably scrutinize your finances and deem things like eating out as a luxury.